ARCQuant: Boosting NVFP4 Quantization with Augmented Residual Channels for LLMs: Reproducibility Statement

 \section{Reproducibility Statement}

 We are committed to facilitating the reproduction of our results.

-\paragraph{Code and Data.} Our source code, compatible with PyTorch 2.9.0 and CUDA 12.8, is available at the anonymous GitHub repository: \url{https://github.com/actypedef/ARCQuant}.
+\paragraph{Code and Data.} Our source code, compatible with PyTorch 2.9.0 and CUDA 12.8, is available at the GitHub repository: \url{https://github.com/actypedef/ARCQuant}.
+To facilitate reproduction, we provide the calibration artifacts in the supplementary material.
 We utilize publicly available datasets and official model checkpoints from Hugging Face without modification. \paragraph{Implementation Details.} For calibration, we randomly select 128 segments from WikiText2 with a sequence length of 2048.
 The outlier threshold is set to $\tau = 2^{-3}M$.
 To guarantee deterministic behavior, we fix the random seed to 0 across all experiments. \paragraph{Baselines and Hardware:} Baselines (e.g., Atom, FlatQuant) are reproduced using their official repositories.
 All efficiency benchmarks reported in Section~\ref{sec:experiments} were conducted on NVIDIA RTX 5090 and RTX PRO 6000 GPUs.